debpaul/norms-for-data-use/norms.md

 * [data publisher]: This is listed as the Organisation in the dataset metadata and under Organisation on the Rights tab in the record detail in the VertNet portal.
 It is not in downloaded records.

 * [link to dataset]: in the field [dataSource] in the record.
-If dataSource is missing, use the Source URL on the Rights tab in the record detail in the VertNet portal.
+If dataSource is missing, use the Source URL on the Rights tab in the record detail in the VertNet portal.~~

-NOTE: These norms may be subject to minor revisions without notice; major revisions will be announced on the VertNet [web site](http://www.vertnet.org/), [data portal](http://www.vertnet.org/search), [blog](http://blog.vertnet.org/) and social media ([Twitter](https://twitter.com/vertnetorg), [Facebook](https://www.facebook.com/VertNet), and [Google Plus](https://plus.google.com/106668930991835907114/posts)).
+NOTE: These norms may be subject to minor revisions without notice; major revisions will be announced on the Species File Group [web site](https://speciesfilegroup.org), as well as other locations such as social media, gitter, and our blog.